-How to start your Preparation for CAT Verbal SectionChintan Atodaria
+How to start your Preparation for CAT Verbal SectionAnisha Mukhija

 The first reading choice you have: Newspapers

-Ask your coaching centre trainer the same question and most would reply that you should be reading the editorial of ‘The Hindu’ every day.
+Ask your coaching center trainer the same question and most would reply that you should be reading the editorial of ‘The Hindu’ every day.
 The advice is pretty genuine but not quite up to mark.
-‘The Hindu’ is one of the things that you should be reading.
+‘The Hindu’ is just one of the things that you should be reading.
 Better still, in this digital world, you should generally consume all your reading material online itself and expose yourself to the best authors.
 The problem with ‘The Hindu’, as with other papers, is that the editorial page is not written keeping in mind a CAT aspirant.
-Reading the newspaper editorial helps but only till a certain level and the learning is never complete.
+So just sticking to one option is not ideal.
 What is the solution?
-I have three possible solutions for you:
+I have two possible solutions for you:

 Pick-up articles (selectively) from The Hindu, Economic Times or The Times of India on a daily basis.
 The Sunday editions are always the best as they offer a quick re-cap of the week as well as interesting analysis.
 So, you can give yourself extra time to read these.